A WEEK OF INSPIRATION

 - Take a normal breath, then try a deep breath — inhale slowly through the nose, let your chest and lower belly rise as your lungs fill and your abdomen expands fully, then exhale through the mouth (or nose, if it feels better).

-- Once you’ve mastered the three steps, repeat with your eyes closed.
+- Once you’ve mastered these three steps, repeat with your eyes closed.
 Do this for a few minutes or whatever time you have.
 Even a minute can help.

 For more ways to relax, read our Holistic Living article.

 "Let’s save tomorrow’s troubles for tomorrow."